 - Use medium-low heat in the skillet so the bread won't burn while you're waiting for the cheese to melt.

-- If the corned beef is cold, warm it in the microwave for 30 seconds before assembling the sandwich to aid in the heating process.
+- If the meat is cold, warm it in the microwave for 30 seconds before assembling the sandwich to aid in the heating process.

 If you love this classic Corned Beef Reuben, enjoy these other recipes from my kitchen to yours!